Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: SIMULATION RESULTS

 To better verify the effectiveness and robustness of the proposed unsignalized intersection management strategy, we conduct a larger-scale simulation considering the intersection at Shanghai Intelligent and Connected Vehicle Test Zone.
 The scenario layout of the intersection is shown in Fig. 18, where Fig. 18(a) is the actual photo of the simulated intersection, and Fig. 18(b) is the simulation environment built in PreScan according to the real scene in Fig. 18(a).
 The vehicles arrive at the intersection entrances randomly with the initial speed of 9 m/s.
 The right of way of the vehicles is calculated by the high-level HPQ algorithm.
 Then, the high-level calculation results are transmitted to the low-level vehicle terminal for vehicle planning and control.
 There are a total of 30 vehicles participated in the simulation.

 Fig. 19 presents the arrival time of different types of vehicles approaching the intersection in different traffic movements.
 The circular contours indicate the different levels of arrival time, and their values are displayed in the color bar of the figure.
 Besides, the arrows indicate different vehicle movements.
 It can be seen from Fig. 18 that there are three entry areas at the intersection, and each entry area is connected to two exit areas.
 The solid dots and hollow dots in Fig. 19 represent the time when the CAVs and the CHVs arrive at the intersection, respectively.
 The points on the same circle correspond to vehicles passing through the intersection at the same time.
 It can be seen from the figure that there is no conflict between vehicles passing through the intersection at the same time and all vehicles can pass through the intersection within 60 s, which proves that the unsignalized intersection management strategy can coordinate the vehicles passing the intersection safely and efficiently.
 In addition, the computation load required by the unsignalized intersection management strategy is small enough, so it is highly feasible to be applied to actual traffic control scenarios.
-The videos of comprehensive simulation experiments under different scenarios are uploaded online.
-Please visit the website to view them (\emph{https://1drv.ms/u/s!AmxETTOkRGd6gZh-rrGSWDUBkrBHQQ?e=mqGGko}).